Limaps.org - the Blitzortung.org Data Archive

 C19Europe 3Finland12

-The data is available in different formats, as SQLite data files, as JSON data rows and as maps.
+The data is available in different formats, as SQLite data files, as JSON data lines, as maps, and live via special links and websocket servers.

 SQLite Data Archive